-Our pricing model allocates distribution costs to load groups in a way that reduces cross subsidisation between users of the network, so that those that use the assets pay for them.
-The model does this by using the load group's demand for power to allocate the cost of assets to load group users, as load group demand is the main cost driver of distribution costs.
+Our pricing model allocates distribution costs to load groups in a way that reduces crosssubsidisation between users of the network, so that those that each load groups pays for the assets that the load group uses.

+We do this by allocating costs based on each load group's demand we do this as demand is the main cost driver of distribution costs.